UANDES-4103-201910/course-project-gimenez-velez-1-2/README.md

 -Creating login and wall controller and model classes -Scaffold for login and wall
 -Propper routing for wall and login
--Delete dislike model and controller with respective scaffolding -Use of bootstrap for easier stylesheet modification -Showing user posts, comments and likes in wall
+-Delete dislike model and controller with respective scaffolding [DONE] -Use of bootstrap for easier stylesheet modification[DONE] -Showing user posts, comments and likes in wall
--Seeds for likes and dislikes
--Improve stylesheet sthetics
+-Seeds for likes and dislikes [unnecessary, like dislike system fixed 100%] -Improve stylesheet sthetics [DONE]

 Assignment 3
-Note: to access server use following command (in stead of rails s): dotenv rails server
+[IMPORTANT] Note: to access server use following command (in stead of rails s): dotenv rails server [IMPORTANT]

 Done:
 -System Access (points a, b and c)